NishulDhakar/DropitHere/README.md

 # ⚡ DropItHere

-> Your personal content vault — store your favorite YouTube videos and Twitter posts, create shareable links, and keep everything organized and accessible.

 DropItHere lets you create an account, save YouTube videos and Twitter posts, and generate easy-to-share links for your content.
 Share your collections with friends, family, or anyone — no login required to view shared content.

 Simple, secure, and social.